Nayagarh: Satkosia Gorge

 It is the deepest river gorge of Odisha in the river Mahanadi.
-Its length is about 16 km in between Angul and Dashapalla boundary.
+Its length is about 16 km in between Angul and Daspalla boundary.
 Gharial crocodile and many reptiles, aquatic birds and animals are found here.

 Satakosia Wildlife Sanctuary

 The Satakosia wildlife sanctuary is a tiger reserve.
-It attracts the nature lovers to experience the Flora and Fauna of Dashapalla amidst deep dense forest with trees, herbs and creepers.
+It attracts the nature lovers to experience the Flora and Fauna of Daspalla amidst deep dense forest with trees, herbs and creepers.
 Tiger, elephant, deer, spotted deer, bison, hare, jackal, wolf, leopard, peacock, parrot, maina, etc., are common.

 Kuanaria Dam

-A medium Irrigation Project has been built on the river Kuanaria just 7 km away from Dashapalla town.
-It is the largest river dam of Nayagarh district and a very good picnic spot with a deer park.
-Irrigation I.B., Wildlife I.B. and RWSS I.B. are here for short stay of the visitors.
+An Irrigation Project has been built on the Kuanaria river just 7 km away from Daspalla Town.
+It is the largest river dam of Nayagarh district and a good picnic spot with a deer park.

 Budhabudhiani Dam

-Budhabudhiani Dam 10 km from Odagaon town is a picnic place of Nayagarh District.
+Budhabudhiani Dam 10 km from Odagaon Town is a picnic place of Nayagarh District.

 Mahaveer Khol

-Mahaveer Khol, a small hill at the north of Dashapalla is believed to be the original place of God Mahaveer.
+Mahaveer Khol, a small hill at the north of Daspalla is believed to be the original place of God Mahaveer.
 Swapna Mahaveer is being worshipped here since 1983.
 It is a fine religious place as well as a very good spot for picnic and for visit.
 A 3-day-long Jajna is held here every year during Bisub Sankranti where thousands of people gather.